Real Madrid Baloncesto: History

+Early years

+In March 1931, Ángel Cabrera, one of the earliest promotors of basketball in Spain, placed and advertisement in the newspaper ABC to recruit players for a new basketball team.
+The first team existed of Eric Hermes, Luis Hoyos, Emilio Gutiérrez Bringas, Juan Castellví, Jenaro Olives, Máximo Arnáiz, Juan Negrín, Midel, Delgado, Llano, and German player Midelman.
+The squad was officially formed on 22 March 1931, and was officially named Real Madrid Baloncesto.

+As the Real Madrid club already had a firm presence with its football section, President Luis Usera wanted to expand the number of sports the club was playing to expand its reach.

+In the debut season, Real Madrid won the Copa Chapultepec and played in the Castilla regional league.
+The first official game was played on 22 March 1931, against Dumping BC, and was lost by 19–5, despite Cabrera's 5 points.
+One month later, Real inaugurated its new home court in the Chamartín district.

+The 1930s saw the first regional title in 1933, as well as the establishment of the women's team.
+The following years Real Madrid would dominate the regional league, and as such gained access to the national level.
+They played their first top-level game against Iluro, being defeated 21–17.
+The following years, the team saw an influx of international talent from Spanish colonies, including Freddy Borás, Rafael Deliz, Johnny Báez, among others, which led the team to their first three Spanish national championships, in 1957, 1958 and 1960.

 History of great success: 1950s to 1980s

 For at least half a century, Madrid has been a standard-bearer in European basketball, accumulating a record ten continental titles, based on its dominance in the 1960s.
-Its early dominance in Spain has resulted in another untouchable cache of 36 national domestic league and 28 national cup trophies.
+Its early dominance in Spain has resulted in another untouchable cache of 38 national domestic league and 29 national cup trophies.
 And almost every time that Madrid did not play in Europe's top-tier level competition, it won a different continental trophy – four Saporta Cups, a Korać Cup, and a ULEB Cup – as a stepping-stone back to the big time.

 Players like Emiliano Rodríguez, Clifford Luyk, Wayne Brabender, Walter Szczerbiak, Juan Antonio Corbalán, Dražen Petrović, Mirza Delibašić, Arvydas Sabonis, and Dejan Bodiroga have turned Real Madrid into one of the biggest basketball clubs in the world.
 Madrid won as many as 7 EuroLeague titles between 1964 and 1980, becoming a European basketball club legend, and even when it took the club 15 years to win it again, it found success in other European competitions, too.

 Madrid downed Olimpia Milano in the 1984 Cup Winners' Cup, on free throws made by Brian Jackson, then Petrović had 62 points in the 1989 Cup Winners' Cup final, against Snaidero Caserta.
 Madrid added a 1988 Korać Cup title, against Cibona Zagreb.